JeremyTaraba/UnitySpookyMaze/README.md

 # How to Play

-To play the game, run the SpookyMaze.exe found in the "Play Game" folder.
+To play the game, unzip the folder and run the SpookyMaze.exe found in the folder.